flowerinthenight/base-atlcom-svc/README.md

 This will install the service with a "Manual" startup type.
 You can start the service manually or by command prompt or from a client app.

+### Using the test client

+A client console app is provided to test the service.
+After the service is installed, run `testclient.exe` without arguments.
+This will query the service version (which is hardcoded to 1.0.0).
+The call will cause the service to start automatically (when it's not yet started).

 ### Uninstallation

 ```